RouterRoidz/WiiU-SWKBD-scripts/README.md

 ### Loadiine.ovh is down.
 If you want to use these scripts on Friends List, Miiverse or Mii Maker, use this site on your Wii U - https://55xhax.ml/

 # Description
-My pyGecko scripts made for interfacing with the Wii U's Software Keyboard (SWKBD).
+My pyGecko scripts made for interfacing with the Wii U's Software Keyboard (SWKBD), because nobody else did it yet, despite the Wii U being hackable for years.

-These scripts are made for editing keys on the Wii U software keyboard, otherwise known as SWKBD.
-If you want to use some of these files (the ones made for the Applets and the Mii Maker), you'll need to use the older version of TCPGecko (the one on Loadiine.ovh) which involves downgrading browser files to run 5.5.1 exploits.

 Don't expect a ton of things here.
 I'll make them when I want to make them.